 If your business has a lot of seasonal workers or uneven income streams that make a Safe Harbor 401(k) difficult to support for your business, there are ways to design Traditional 401(k) plans with auto-enrollment or profit sharing to help ensure you can fully benefit from the plan.

 Any other important info to know?

-Any business with a headcount below 100 employees and opening their first 401(k) plan can also receive a tax credit up to $15,000* for the first three years of the plan to offset set-up and/or administration costs.
-It generally covers half the costs you incur, which will be much less than what the full credit enables.
-It doesn’t have to cost much to offer 401(k) benefits for your business.
+Any business with a headcount below 100 employees and opening their first 401(k) plan can also receive a tax credit up to $15,000.
+401(k) tax credits can cover most all a 401(k) provider's costs for three years when starting a 401k plan for your small business.* The credits generally covers 100% of 401(k) set up and administrative costs for businesses with 1-50 employees and half the costs for those with 51-100 employees.
+Plus, their are tax credits and deductions that may be applied to employer contributions too.
+As you can see, it doesn’t have to cost much to offer 401(k) benefits for your business.

 How Can We Help?

 Choosing the right 401(k) plan for your small business can be challenging.
 Give us a call - we’ll take the time to learn about your business and help you find the right plan to achieve your retirement goals.

 For more info and FAQs, you can also visit our Safe Harbor 401(k) page.
 Happy saving!